NC State Extension

 Leaf Description:

-2, sometimes 3 basal leaves are widely elliptic to oblanceolate, 9" long and 3-4" wide.
-The tip is pointed and leaf base tapers and wraps around the leaf stalk.
+There are two, sometimes three, green basal leaves that are widely elliptic to oblanceolate, measuring 6 to 14 inches long and 2 to 5 inches wide.
+The tip is pointed, and the leaf base tapers and wraps around the leaf stalk.

 • Stem: